yaomeng1/PersonalizedStrategyUpdates/README.md

 #### Theoretical calculation

-- "getBCratioRateUniIni.m" is used to calculate the theoretical critical ratio $C^*$ shown in Eq.
+- "getBCratioRateUniIni.m" is used to calculate the theoretical critical ratio $C^*$ in Eq.
 (1) in the main text, where the evolutionary game process starts from a single cooperator placed uniformly at random on the network.
   - Input:
     - the adjacent matrix of any given network
     - individual update rates
   - Output: Critical benefit-to-cost ratio $C^*$
   - **Demo**: We provide the demo file "demo_bcr_PersonalizedRate.m" to calculate theoretical $C^*$ of the scale-free network in Fig. 2a-c.
-- "bcrRateApprox.m" is used to calculate the approximated results shown in Fig. 4b using Eq.
+- "bcrRateApprox.m" is used to calculate the approximated results shown in Fig. 5b using Eq.
 (3)  in the main text.
   - Input:
     - the adjacent matrix of any given network
     - individual update rates